adangkurnia/footballtransfer2022/README.md

 #	Conclusion
 -	The top 5 leagues in Europe still become the most buyers for this transfer window
--	The top 5 clubs that become the top buyers are coming from Premier League (England) which Chelsea, Manchester United, West Ham United, Tottenham Hotspurs, and Notthingham Forrest.
+-	The top 5 clubs that become the top buyers are coming from Premier League (England) which are Chelsea, Manchester United, West Ham United, Tottenham Hotspurs, and Notthingham Forrest.
 -	There are 7 in total of top 10 buyers are coming from Premier League (England)
 -	Top sellers’ clubs are dominated by the clubs outside top 5 leagues in Europe.
 They are Ajax (Netherland), Sporting CP and Benfica (Portugal).
 -	Players with age range between 21 and 25 are becoming the most players transferred.